Creating a Standout Summary for Your Entry Level Data Analyst Resume

 The best way to make sure your resume summary stands out is to use data analyst resume keywords that the hiring manager will be looking for.

 You can find these keywords by reading the job description and then using them throughout your summary.
-These will typically have to do with actions take from analysis, clearly communicating technical concepts in non-technical ways, working with various technologies, and support users.
+These will typically have to do with actions taken from analysis, clearly communicating technical concepts in non-technical ways, working with various technologies, and supporting users.

 This will help you to catch the reader’s attention and make sure your resume doesn’t get lost in the pile.